 We embrace and encourage respect for diversity in our organisation and among our partners.
-This includes actively promoting the rights of lesbians, bisexual women and trans people, adolescent girls and young women, women living with HIV/AIDS, indigenous women, migrant women, sex workers, women living in poverty, women from ethnic or religious minorities, and women with disabilities.
+This includes actively promoting the rights of lesbians and bisexual women, intersex people and trans people, adolescent girls and young women, women living with HIV/AIDS, indigenous women, migrant women, sex workers, women living in poverty, women from ethnic or religious minorities, and women with disabilities.

 We are open to bold, innovative strategies, responsive to changing circumstances, ready to take advantage of strategic opportunities, and prepared to share the risks inherent in the work of resisting and transforming oppressive structures and systems.

 We are dedicated to forging collaborative partnerships with donors, grantees, and other organisations in order to achieve shared goals.